oracle/terraform-provider-oci/website/docs/r/sch_service_connector.html.markdown

 		* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the log source.
 		* `log_group_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the log group.
 		* `log_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the log.
+	* `monitoring_sources` - The list of metric namespaces to retrieve data from.
+		* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the metric namespaces you want to use for the Monitoring source.
+		* `namespace_details` - Discriminator for namespaces in the compartment-specific list.
+			* `kind` - The type discriminator.
+			* `namespaces` - The namespaces for the compartment-specific list.
+				* `metrics` - The metrics to query for the specified metric namespace.
+					* `kind` - The type descriminator.
+				* `namespace` - The source service or application to use when querying for metric data points.
+Must begin with `oci_`.
+Example: `oci_computeagent`
 	* `stream_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the stream.
 * `state` - The current state of the service connector.
 * `system_tags` - The system tags associated with this resource, if any.
 The system tags are set by Oracle Cloud Infrastructure services.
 Each key is predefined and scoped to namespaces.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{orcl-cloud: {free-tier-retain: true}}`